 On March 25, 2021, lawmakers finalized legislation to legalize adult-use cannabis in New York.
-The state will allow home delivery, cannabis consumption sites, and personal cultivation of up to six cannabis plants (three mature, three immature) in the home, indoors or outdoors.
-The legislation also established the Office of Cannabis Management (OCM), the New York cannabis regulatory body implementing a comprehensive regulatory framework that will cover medical marijuana, adult-use cannabis, and cannabinoid hemp, and the Cannabis Control Board, the approval and oversight body of the OCM.
-The OCM will be responsible for issuing adult-use cannabis licenses in New York for cultivators, nurseries, processors, distributors, cooperatives, microbusinesses, dispensaries, delivery operators, ROs, and consumption sites.
-Since the passing of this legalization initiative in New York, eager entrepreneurs are preparing for a competitive licensing and application process throughout the State, although licensing is not anticipated to open for cannabis business applicants until the end of 2022.
+The state now allows home delivery, cannabis consumption sites, and personal cultivation of up to six cannabis plants (three mature, three immature) in the home, indoors or outdoors.
+The legislation also established the Office of Cannabis Management (OCM), the New York cannabis regulatory body implementing a comprehensive regulatory framework that covers medical marijuana, adult-use cannabis, and cannabinoid hemp, and the Cannabis Control Board, the approval and oversight body of the OCM.
+The OCM is currently issuing licenses for conditional adult-use retail dispensaries (CAURD).

 MEDICAL MARIJUANA IN NEW YORK

 New York medical marijuana was legalized in 2014 and the first dispensary opened in 2016.
 At present, there are 40 authorized New York medical marijuana dispensaries.
 There are 10 vertically integrated Registered Organizations (ROs) controlling the cultivation, processing and dispensing of medical marijuana in New York.
 These ROs are permitted by statute to have up to four cannabis dispensing facilities each.
 As of April 2022 there are 125,416 registered patients and 3,645 certifying medical practitioners.